dpratsun/agileengine-test/README.md

 4. Renew of a cache can be implemented with scheduling
 5. Make processing of response status codes more clear
 6. Search algorithm should be separated from cache implemetation file
+7. Also inmemory storage it is not good idea to reach fault tolerance and scalability of the system so it could be changed to MongoDb because it is very fast and scalable.
+Mongo also gives a possibility to make text search.